AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md

  </tbody>
 </table>

-Pour plus d’informations sur ce tableau, voir [Conditions d’accès requises dans la documentation Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+Pour plus d’informations sur ce tableau, consultez [Conditions d’accès requises dans la documentation Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

++++

 <!--note from the table for Object permissions:
      <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Contribute or higher permissions to the projects where you are designated as the Project&nbsp;Owner (NOTE:&nbsp;you cannot delegate projects yet)</p>